Ümraniye

-Ümraniye ([ymˈɾaːnije]) is a district of Istanbul.
+Ümraniye ([ymˈɾaːnije]) is a municipality and district of Istanbul Province, Turkey.
+Its area is 46 km2, and its population is 723,760 (2023).
 It was separated from Üsküdar in 1987.
 It is bordered by Çekmeköy to the northeast, Sancaktepe to the east, Ataşehir to the south, Üsküdar to the west and Beykoz to the northwest.

 History

 Ümraniye is located on high ground just inland from Üsküdar.
 It was originally a small village of less than 900 inhabitants, mainly coming from the Black Sea Region in the 1950s.
 Its population grew far beyond its capacity during the 1970s and 1980s due to migration to the cities from rural areas of Anatolia.
 On 17 March 1978, 5 workers were massacred by Communist militants in the district.

 The growth of Ümraniye was relatively better controlled than other districts that also attracted workers on the European side (such as Esenler or Gaziosmanpaşa); there are wider roads through the district, more space between the blocks and relatively more green space.
 A large commercial district grew up to support this large population.
 The main road through the centre has public buildings, shops, shopping centres and branches of many banks.